nlspnsgen/clean-code-typescript/README.md

 **[⬆ back to top](#table-of-contents)**

-### Avoid type checking
+### Prefer discriminated unions and exhaustive switching

 TypeScript is a strict syntactical superset of JavaScript and adds optional static type checking to the language.
-Always prefer to specify types of variables, parameters and return values to leverage the full power of TypeScript features.
-It makes refactoring more easier.
+Prefer discriminated unions and exhaustive `switch` over ad-hoc runtime type checks.

 **Bad:**